Q: Dear SaaStr: What Are The Top Things Consistently Missing from Series A Pitches?

-As the check size goes up, here’s what I/folks want to see in a Series A pitch that may not have been as important before:
+But in general, as the check size goes up, here’s what I/folks want to see in a Series A pitch … that may not have been as important when you last raised in a seed round or before:

 - Data-driven model.
 No more crazy models for next year that you just made up.
 It’s time for a data-driven model, that ties to your trailing growth rate and your current metrics.
 At a minimum, have a ton of precision for the next 18 months or so.
 Without this, folks lose confidence at the Series A stage.

 - True understanding of customer-acquisition costs and other revenue metrics.
 It’s still early, but by the Series A, you should have enough data to understand the economics of customer acquisition for real.

 - NPS and CSAT.
 How happy are your customers?
 Just show me with data.
 Investors are generally OK-ish guessing at the seed stage.
 Not at Series A. More here: https://www.saastr.com/i-was-wro…